You are listening to the Sean Hannity Radio Show Podcast.

 The speech is supposed to start at 10 o'clock as I'm going on the air tonight on Hannity, and we'll have all of the unfolding and the speech tonight at 10.

-Not only is Antifa pledging to call quote what they're calling coverage of the Trump rally in Phoenix, they're planning to do so they say in the spirit of hostility.
+Antifa, by the way, the Phoenix News Times has reported today: not only is Antifa pledging what they're calling coverage of the Trump rally in Phoenix, they're planning to do so, they say, in the spirit of hostility.

-Anyway, the Phoenix News Times reports that Arizonans aligned with the leftist organization will be at the convention center at 6 p.m. according to their website.
+Anyway, the Phoenix News Times reports that Arizonans aligned with the leftist organization will be at the convention center at 6 p.m.

-And as a physical body ready to act in self-defense and mutual protection of each other from cops, fascist, and liberal radical peace police, their website states.
+According to their website, it tells supporters to look for the black flags: quote, we will converge in the spirit of solidarity and hostility to the current order and as a physical body ready to act in self-defense and mutual protection of each other from cops, fascist, and liberal radical peace police, their website states.

-Now the Antifa web message they report warns that the Trump rally goers, quote, want to build a white ethnostate in the U.S., indigenous people, immigrants, anarchists, and others have fought white nationalists, neo-Nazis, and anti-immigrant zealots in the streets for years in Arizona.
+Now, the Antifa web message, they report, warns that the Trump rallygoers, quote, want to build a white ethno-state in the U.S. Indigenous people, immigrants, anarchists, and others have fought white nationalists, neo-Nazis, and anti-immigrant zealots in the streets for years in Arizona.

 We also have this Democratic monument toppling mania now.

-It spread to London.
+It's spread to London.

 And we have in New York City, Comrade Bill de Blasio, the mayor.

-I hope Bo Deedle defeats this guy.
+I hope Bo Didle defeats this guy.

 I know it's a long shot.